sancta-simplicitas/MasterPiece/README.md

 ## Description

-Here's a collection of the fantasy series of code we've been looking up at the sky in school, pure, refined and concise, and the beauty of which no one can appreciate.
+Here's a collection of the fantasy series of code we've been looking up at the sky in school.
+It's pure, refined and concise, and the beauty of which no one can appreciate.

 We believe that high-value code is always based upon careful scrutiny and concrete, convincing proof, not unclear, unwarranted assumptions and anticipations.